This rich and chocolatey Coca-Cola® Fudge with Walnuts is made using real Coca-Cola®, so you just know it is incredible!

 My husband and I love Coca-Cola® and Diet Coke®.
 In fact, I am sipping on a Diet Coke® as I write this post.
 So, I thought, what would be better than a fudge made with my favorite soda — Coca-Cola®!?

 And I couldn’t be happier with how the fudge came out.
-This tasty Coca-Cola® fudge is basically like a sweet little slice of heaven.
+This tasty Coca-Cola® fudge is basically like a sweet little slice of heaven, like the double fudge Coca-Cola cake from Cracker Barrel.
 I can’t wait to share it with my family and friends this holiday season.

 I have found that Coca-Cola® Mini Cans, available at Sam’s Club, are the perfect size for making Coca-Cola® Fudge.